Employers Liability Insurance vs. Workers Compensation: What’s Important to Know

 The cost of your employer’s liability insurance is related to your workers compensation insurance cost and your claims history.
 If your business filed workers compensation claims before, your premium would likely be higher.

-If the work your employees do is dangerous, that will also affect your premium.
-For example, a job on a construction site carries significantly more risk than a convenience store job, not to mention one behind an office desk.
+If your employees’ work is dangerous, that will also affect your premium.
+For example, a job on a construction site carries significantly more risk than one in a convenience store, not to mention one behind an office desk.

 The salaries you give your employees also influence your premium, given that both these policies cover parts of employee salaries in claims.
 If your payroll exceeds the limits of these policies, consider extending your coverage with commercial umbrella insurance that increases your policy limits.